JD Spicer Zeb Solicitors Banner Image

 Crime

-Assault and Battery Solicitors
+Assault and Battery Lawyers

 Battery (assault by beating) is a severe form of assault which can lead to severe punishments upon conviction.
 Receiving specialist legal advice from criminal defence experts is essential if you are facing an accusation of battery.